 I felt uncomfortable to refuse his invitation, although I was unable to make out what he said.
 So I decided to go.

-The group performing at the stage by the time I got there struck me as strange and boring.
+The group performing on the stage by the time I got there struck me as strange and boring.
 And I decided to take a few photos out of courtesy, as one can always spot something interesting if they keep their eyes peeled.

 It was long after midnight when I started thinking of going home.
 But when I found my friend to thank him for the invitation – not every person can get behind the scenes of a major music club – he stared at me as if I was mad and said: